CenterDenmark/elexia-datamodel/documentation.md

 ### ForecastModel

-Represents a forecasting model that produces forecasted values for properties at sites, buildings, or devices.
+Represents a forecasting model that produces forecasted values for properties at sites, buildings, building spaces or devices.

 - **Attributes**:
   - `id*`: Unique identifier.